fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

     Avoid using the default keystore available for production deployment.

 # Rendezvous Info
-Commonly referred as RvInfo, is one of the most important configuration of FDO.
+Commonly referred as RvInfo, is one of the most important configurations of FDO.
 RvInfo is specified in `MT_SETTINGS` table in the manufacturer storage.
 It is consumed by device for performing TO1 and by owner through the ownership voucher for performing TO0.
 The default diagnostic representation of the RvInfo value is: `[[[5, "localhost"], [3, 8040], [12, 1], [2, h'7F000001'], [4, 8443]]]` which points to localhost over the port 8443 for Owner during TO0 and localhost over the port 8040 for device during TO1 and the equivalent bytes representation is `81858205696c6f63616c686f73748203191f68820c018202447f00000182041920fb`.
 In the following section, we will be discussing on the generation of bytes representation from the CBOR diagnostic representation.

 ## Generating CBOR RVInfo